 Promoting a literacy-rich environment at home (Primary school students)

 A literacy-rich environment is where language in various forms (like talking, listening, reading, storytelling and visual arts) is part of daily life.
-This type of environment allows children to practice their literacy skills often, in functional ways.
+This type of environment allows children to practise their literacy skills often, in functional ways.
 One specific way schools can support a literacy-rich environment at home is by promoting shared reading.

 Considerations, strategies and reflection questions